-According to Mr George Peper and Mr Malcolm Campbell, authors of one of our favourite golf book True Links, there are only 246 authentic links golf courses in the world.
+According to Mr. George Peper and Mr. Malcolm Campbell, authors of one of our favorite golf books True Links, there are only 246 authentic links golf courses in the world.
 Nine of those true links courses are located in New Zealand, and Nelson Golf Club is one of those sacred grounds!

 Nelson Golf Club was founded in 1897, about 2 years after it is said that a pair of sportsmen leased some land “for the purpose of playing golf”.
 While at the Club, Menekse and I had the privilege to view the historic photos located throughout the Clubhouse.
 The Club also invited us to read their copy of the Nelson Golf Club Centennial 1897-1997 book.